mounirn/KharbgaNet/info.md

-# Open Issues / To Do:
+# Open Issues / To Do

 ---

 * Save game state in the server  (azure doc or mongodb or something else)
 * Loading a game after refresh is causing an error
 * When a new game is started and pending another play to join.
 Please add a message with that info.
-	Game state should be pending and not setting.
+* Game state should be pending and not setting.
 Should wait for another player to press play to start the game.
-	Design something that matches player request for new games
+* Design something that matches player request for new games
 * Update the game Status when the game is completed
 * Uncheck the 'Resign' chekbox when a new game is started
 * Add a dialog box when the game is over